Payne-in-Bahrain/u2_lessons_node_intro/README.md

 ## 4. Why is Node.js so Performant?

-**Input/Output (I/O):**
+## Input/Output (I/O) and Node.js:

-Input/Output refers to tasks a computer does when it interacts with external systems, like databases or networks.
-These tasks often take more time than operations happening inside the computer.
-For developers, handling Input/Output properly is crucial for performance and usability.
-Node.js was created to help with these challenges.
+When a computer interacts with external systems like databases or networks, it performs Input/Output (I/O) operations.
+These tasks take more time than operations happening inside the computer.
+Properly handling I/O is crucial for performance and usability in web development.

-Node.js, with its asynchronous and event-driven design, handles Input/Output in a way that doesn't block other operations.
-This means a Node server can handle many connections simultaneously, making it efficient.
-Developers use callback functions and promises to work with Node's non-blocking I/O.
+Node.js was created to tackle I/O challenges.
+It's designed to be efficient by handling I/O in a non-blocking way.
+This means it doesn't wait for one task to finish before moving on to the next, making it great for tasks like user input, network requests, and timers.

-**Understanding the Event Loop in Node.js**
+## Event Loop in Node.js:

-In Node.js, the event loop is a crucial concept that allows the server to handle multiple asynchronous operations efficiently.
-The event loop is part of the underlying architecture that enables Node.js to be non-blocking and handle many concurrent connections.

-**Event Queue**

-- Node.js applications are event-driven, meaning they respond to events such as incoming requests, file I/O, or timers.
+- **Event-Driven Nature:** Node.js applications respond to events like incoming requests or file I/O.

-- When an asynchronous operation completes or an event occurs, a corresponding event is added to the event queue.
+- **Event Queue:** When an asynchronous operation completes or an event occurs, a corresponding event is added to the event queue.

-**Event Loop:**

-The event loop is a continuous process that constantly checks the event queue for new events.
+- **Event Loop:** The event loop is a continuous process that checks the event queue for new events.

-- It starts by checking if there are any tasks to be executed.
-If the event queue is not empty, the event loop picks up the first event and executes its associated callback function.

-**Callback Execution**

-The callback function is the code that gets executed in response to a specific event.

-- Since Node.js is designed to be non-blocking, the callback functions are typically asynchronous.
-Examples include reading a file, making a network request, or executing a timer.
+- **Callback Execution:** Callbacks are functions that get executed in response to specific events.
+Node.js is non-blocking, so these callbacks are typically asynchronous tasks like reading a file or making a network request.

-**Non-Blocking Nature:**

-- While the callback is executing, the event loop continues to check for other events in the queue.
-- If there are no events in the queue, or if the currently executing callback is synchronous, the event loop remains idle.
+- **Non-Blocking Nature:** While a callback is executing, the event loop continues to check for other events.
+If there are no events or the current callback is synchronous, the event loop remains idle.

+In simple terms, Node.js handles tasks efficiently by not waiting around.
+It adds events to a queue, and the event loop takes care of executing the associated tasks, allowing the server to handle many things at once without freezing up.
+Developers use callback functions and promises to work smoothly with Node.js' non-blocking I/O.

 **Timers and Intervals**